KospY/BasSDK/Components/ThunderRoad/Items/Item.md

 | Main Handle Left/Right            | Used for the handle that is grabbed by Default.
 See [Handle][Handle] to see handle setup.
 | Fly Dir Ref                       | Used to point in this direction when thrown, so long as "Fly On Throw" is enabled in JSON.
 Z Axis / Blue arrow points forwards.
 | Preview                           | Automatically added when `Item` script is added.
 See [Preview][Preview] for setup.
-| Disallow Room Despawn             | When ticked, will not despawn when situated inside a Dungeon room.
 | World Attached                    | Used for Items that are connected to the world.
 An example is hanging items and doors.
 | Creature Physic Toggle Radius     | Radius to depict how close this item needs to be to a creature before the creatures' collision is enabled.
 | Use Custom Center of Mass         | Allows user to adjust the center of mass on object.
 If unticked, this is automatically adjusted.
 When ticked, adds a custom gizmo to adjust.
 Use this if weight on the item is acting strange.